Panhandle High School

 Panhandle High School is a public high school located in the city of Panhandle, Texas in Carson County, United States and classified as a 2A school by the UIL.
 It is a part of the Panhandle Independent School District located in central Carson County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.